Video Guide

 How to Forecast/Pre-Set Variable Targets

 If you expect a future uptick or a turndown and you want to set variable targets in advance of those check-ins, you can easily do so!
-In the below example, we'll outline how to set variable targets for both May & June that exceed our average monthly target ($5000) for this metric.
+In the below example, we'll outline how to set variable targets for both May & June that exceed our average monthly target ($5000) for this measurable.

 Set the date picker to include the date(s) of any future check-ins you want to pre-set a variable target for